mikelawrence/esphome-components/README.md

    [00:00:19][C][stusb4500:116]:   NVM matches settings [00:00:19][C][stusb4500:130]:   PDO3 negotiated 12.00V @ 3.00A, 36.00W
    ```
-4. The STUSB4500 comonent does check that the NVM is indeed different before flashing it but it is prudent to remove the ```flash_nvm: true``` after it is clear the STUSB4500 is working as configured.
+4. The STUSB4500 component does check that the NVM is indeed different before flashing it but it is prudent to remove the ```flash_nvm: true``` after it is clear the STUSB4500 is working as configured.

 ## ESPHome C4001 External Component

+> [!NOTE]
+> This component is in the process of being added to ESPHome.
+ESPHome [PR#9327](https://github.com/esphome/esphome/pull/9327).

 The DFRobot C4001 (SEN0609 or SEN0610) is a millimeter-wave presence detector.
 The C4001 millimeter-wave presence sensor has the advantage of being able to detect both static and moving objects.
 It also has a relatively strong anti-interference ability, making it less susceptible to factors such as temperature changes, variations in ambient light, and environmental noise.
 Whether a person is sitting, sleeping, or in motion, the sensor can quickly detect their presence.